Battle of Athens (1946): Twelfth precinct polling place

-At the twelfth precinct the GI poll watchers were Bob Hairrell and Leslie Doolie, a one-armed veteran of the North African theater.
-The polling place was commanded by Mansfield man Minus Wilburn.
-Wilburn tried to let a young woman, who Hairrell believed was underage, vote.
+At the twelfth precinct, the GI poll watchers were Bob Hairrell and Leslie Doolie.
+Mansfield man Minus Wilburn commanded the polling place.
+Wilburn tried to allow a young woman, whom Hairrell believed was underage, to vote.
 She had no poll tax receipt and was not listed in the voter registration.
 Hairrell grabbed Wilburn's wrist when he tried to deposit the ballot in the box.
 Wilburn struck Hairrell on the head with a blackjack and kicked him in the face.
 Wilburn closed the precinct and took the GIs and ballot box across the street to the jail.
-Hairrell was brutally beaten and was taken to the hospital.
+Hairrell was brutally beaten and taken to the hospital.

-In response to foul language and taunts from the deputies, and the actions so far that day, Bill White, leader of the "fighting bunch", told his lieutenant Edsel Underwood to take five or six men and break into the National Guard Armory to steal weapons.
+In response to taunts from the deputies and the events of the day, White told his lieutenant, Edsel Underwood, to take five or six men and break into the National Guard Armory to obtain weapons.
 The GIs took the front door keys from the caretaker and entered the building.
-They then armed themselves with 70 rifles, two Thompson sub-machine guns, and ammunition.
+They then armed themselves with 70 rifles, two Thompson submachine guns, and ammunition.
 Lones Selber says White went for the guns himself.
-Bill White then distributed the rifles and a bandoleer of ammo to each of the 60 GIs.
+White then distributed the rifles and a bandoleer of ammo to each of the 60 GIs.

 Polls closing

-As the polls closed, and counting began (minus the three boxes taken to the jail), the GI-backed candidates had a three-to-one lead.
-When the GIs heard the deputies had taken the ballot boxes to the jail, Bill White exclaimed, "Boy, they doing something.
+As the polls closed and counting began (minus the three boxes taken to the jail), the GI-backed candidates had a three-to-one lead.
+When the GIs heard the deputies had taken the ballot boxes to the jail, White exclaimed, "Boy, they doing something.
 I'm glad they done that.
 Now all we got to do is whip on the jail."

-The GIs recognized that they had broken the law, and that Cantrell would likely receive reinforcements in the morning, so the GIs felt the need to resolve the situation quickly.
+Recognizing that they had broken the law and that Cantrell would likely receive reinforcements in the morning, the GIs felt the need to resolve the situation quickly.
 The deputies knew little of battle tactics, but the GIs knew them well.
-By taking up the second floor of a bank across the street from the jail, the GIs were able to return fire from the jail with a barrage from above.
+By taking up positions on the second floor of a bank across the street, the GIs were able to return fire on the jail from above.

 By 9:00 pm, Paul Cantrell, Pat Mansfield, George Woods (Speaker of the State House of Representatives and Secretary of the McMinn County Election Commission), and about 50 deputies were in the jail, allegedly rummaging through the ballot boxes.
 Woods and Mansfield constituted a majority of the election commission and could therefore certify and validate the count from within the jail.